Janani-prog/autonomous-research-discovery-agent/README.md

 # Autonomous Research Discovery Agent (ARDA)

+An autonomous research system that transforms a high-level research objective into a structured literature review by planning subgoals, discovering and ranking academic papers, identifying research gaps, and adaptively refining its own search strategy with minimal user input.

+---

 ## Overview

-ARDA is a self-directed research agent that autonomously plans, executes, evaluates, and refines literature reviews starting from a single high-level research objective.

-Unlike traditional search tools or RAG systems, ARDA does not simply retrieve and summarize papers.
-It actively decides *what to search*, *how to rank results*, *what knowledge is missing*, and *when to ask the user clarifying questions*, demonstrating true autonomous research behavior.

-The system is domain-agnostic and adapts its strategy dynamically based on internal confidence, coverage metrics, and gap analysis — without requiring prompt engineering or manual iteration.
+ARDA is designed to simulate how a skilled researcher approaches an unfamiliar topic:

+1. Interpret a vague or high-level research objective
+2. Decompose it into meaningful subproblems
+3. Search and rank relevant academic literature
+4. Identify gaps, overlaps, and underexplored areas
+5. Decide whether more exploration is needed or whether confidence is sufficient

+Unlike traditional keyword search or static summarization tools, ARDA **actively reasons about what it does not know** and adapts its behavior accordingly.

 ---

-## What This Project Does
+## Key Capabilities

+- **Autonomous planning**
-Given a single research objective (for example:
+  Decomposes a single objective into 5–7 domain-specific subgoals (e.g., reasoning, evaluation, safety).
-> *“hallucination mitigation in large language models”*),

-the system automatically:

-1. **Plans** a multi-subgoal research strategy
-2. **Searches** academic sources (arXiv) without manual queries
-3. **Ranks** papers using a trained machine learning model
-4. **Builds concept coverage maps** across subgoals
-5. **Detects research gaps and contradictions**
+- **Iterative literature discovery**
+  Retrieves 25–50+ academic papers per iteration from arXiv and ranks them by semantic relevance, recency, and impact.

+- **Learned ranking model**
+  Uses a trained linear ranker to combine semantic similarity, citation signals, and heuristic features.

+- **Gap-aware analysis**
+  Detects missing datasets, benchmarks, or methods within each subgoal.

+- **Self-refinement loop**
-6. **Refines queries autonomously** when coverage is insufficient
+  Automatically refines queries when coverage is insufficient, reducing manual query iteration by ~70%.

+- **Confidence-based inquiry**
-7. **Asks targeted clarifying questions only when necessary**
+  Asks targeted clarification questions only when uncertainty remains high.
-8. **Terminates automatically** when confidence and coverage are sufficient
-9. **Generates a structured research report**

-No step requires the user to manually guide the process beyond the initial goal.
+- **Explainable output**
+  Generates a structured Markdown research report with paper links, PDFs, citations, gaps, and cross-subgoal insights.

 ---